mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 try mapView.mapboxMap.removeGeoJSONSourceFeatures(forSourceId: sourceId, featureIds: featureIds)
 ```

-#### Gestures
+#### 2.8.5 Gestures

 While maintaing the existing gesture approach we made minor improvements.
-In v11 we
+In v11 we now:

-- Allow animation during any ongoing gestures
+- allow animation during any ongoing gestures
-- Enable zoom during a drag gesture.
+- enable zoom during a drag gesture
-- Add `rotation` case to `GestureType` to be able to detect rotation separately from other gestures.
+- added a `rotation` case to `GestureType` to be able to detect rotation separately from other gestures.

-#### Expressions
+#### 2.8.6 Expressions

-- Introduce `hsl`, `hsla` color expression.
+- Introduced `hsl`, `hsla` color expression
-- Introduce `random` expression.
+- Introduced `random` expression
-- Introduce `measureLight` expression lights configuration property.
+- Introduced `measureLight` expression lights configuration property

-#### Cache Management
+#### 2.8.7 Cache Management

-Experimental API ``MapboxMap/setMemoryBudget`` was renamed to ``MapboxMaps/setTileCacheBudget`` and promoted to stable.
+Experimental API `MapboxMap/setMemoryBudget` was renamed to ``MapboxMap/setTileCacheBudget`` and promoted to stable.

-#### TilesetDescriptorOptions

-Merge `TilesetDescriptorOptions` and `TilesetDescriptorOptionsForTilesets`.
-To enable tileset descriptor creation for a list of tilesets that are not part of the original style use `TilesetDescriptorOptions`.
-TODO

-#### Puck3D's scaling behavior
+#### 2.8.8 Puck3D's scaling behavior

-To further improve the performance of 3D model layer, we have replaced Puck 3D's default `model-scale` expression with new API ``Puck3DConfiguration/modelScaleMode``; by default this property is ``ModelScaleMode/viewport``, which will keep the 3D model size constant across different zoom levels.
+To further improve the performance of 3D model layer, we have replaced Puck 3D's default `model-scale` expression with a new API ``Puck3DConfiguration/modelScaleMode``.
+By default this property is ``ModelScaleMode/viewport``, which will keep the 3D model size constant across different zoom levels.
-While this means that Puck 3D's size should render similarly to v10, it does introduces a behavior breaking change - that ``Puck3DConfiguration/modelScale`` needs to be adjusted to correctly render the puck (we found the adjustment to be around 100x of v10 `model-scale` value, but that could vary depending on other properties etc.)
+While this means that Puck 3D's size should render similarly to v10, it does introduces a behavior breaking change - that ``Puck3DConfiguration/modelScale`` needs to be adjusted to correctly render the puck (in testing we found the adjustment to be around 100x of v10 `model-scale` value, but that could vary depending on other properties etc.).

 ## 3. Replace Deprecated APIs and Address Breaking Changes